bot-app/trading/docs/sql_cheatsheet.md

 ## Use a different database system

-Freqtrade is using SQLAlchemy, which supports multiple different database systems.
+Trading is using SQLAlchemy, which supports multiple different database systems.
 As such, a multitude of database systems should be supported.
-Freqtrade does not depend or install any additional database driver.
+Trading does not depend or install any additional database driver.
 Please refer to the [SQLAlchemy docs](https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls) on installation instructions for the respective database systems.

 The following systems have been tested and are known to work with trading: